scarlehoff/pybliotecario/readme.md

 ## Configuration of the pybliotecario

-All configuration options of the pybliotecario can be found in the file `$HOME/.pybliotecario.ini`.
+All configuration options for the pybliotecario can be found in the `${XDG_CONFIG_HOME}/pybliotecario/pybliotecario.ini` file.
+In most systems this resolves to `~/.config/pybliotecario/pybliotecario.ini`.
-This file is automatically created (and most of the options filled) by running `--init`.
+This file is automatically created (and most of the options filled) by running `--init` and its syntax follows that of the python default [ConfigParser](https://docs.python.org/3/library/configparser.html).

 ## Basic usage

-Once `--init`` has been run for the first time (and thus the API key is in found in `$HOME/.pybliotecario.ini`) it is possible to start using the program.
+Once `--init`` has been run for the first time (and thus the API key is in found in `pybliotecario.ini`) it is possible to start using the program.
 To send a message to your Telegram account run: